chemasites/dkrisna.es/content/ubicacion.en.md

 +++
 title = "Location"
-description = "Find us in Caravaca" template = "page.html"
+description = "Visit us in the heart of Caravaca de la Cruz.
+Check our address, opening hours, and how to get here." template = "page.html"

 [extra]